 There are habits that grace-giving people do each day, and because God’s grace is something we’re given no matter what, it only makes sense that we, too adopt the following:

-Your home wasn’t complete until every sink in the house donned your favorite scent.
-You couldn’t visit someone without smelling of vanilla or cucumbers or apple pie when you left.
+Back then our home wasn’t complete until every sink in the house donned our favorite scent.

 How we call a “change of heart” something that refers to a sudden act.

 Why would anyone want to get rid of a pleasurable feeling?

 “Me, too, Momma!
 For reals!”